 This study wants to understand the role our genes, and other biological markers, play in developing and managing diabetes.
 By conducting this research it will hopefully provide some answers to some of the following questions surrounding the disease; why do some people develop the disease and others don't; why does medication work for some groups of patients with diabetes and not for others and why do some people develop the complications associated with diabetes and others don't.

 The other aim of this study is to look at Metformin, which is one of the most commonly used drugs to treat type 2 diabetes.
 It can also be used in the treatment of type 1 diabetes in conjunction with insulin therapy.
 Metformin has been on the market for over 60 years yet its mechanism of action is not fully understood.
 Some patients respond well to the treatment and encounter very little problems, whilst others find it does not work for them and causes many side-effects.

 If you would like to find out more about this study then please click here.

-If you wish to hear more about or participate in health research projects then please join SHARE today.
+If you wish to hear more about or participate in projects such as the one mentioned above please join SHARE.

 For more information contact us at SHARE@dundee.ac.uk.